alanvardy/tod/README.md

 tod version check || cargo install tod --force
 ```

-## How item priority is determined
+## How task priority is determined

-Items are ranked by points and the first is returned, the points are the sum of the following:
+Tasks are ranked by points and the first is returned, the points are the sum of the following:

-  - Item is overdue: 150
+  - Task is overdue: 150
   - The date is today with no time: 100
   - The date is today with time in next or last 15 min: 200
   - No date: 80
   - Not recurring: 50
-  - Item has no priority: 2
+  - Task has no priority: 2
   - Priority 1: 1
   - Priority 2: 3
   - Priority 3: 4